j-ochs/AngularPortfolio/README.md

 To include a commit message, instead run `ngh --message="your commit message`

 #### Git Workflow
-- Add and commit changes on master (or other) *and* push changes
+1. Add and commit changes on master (or other) *and* push changes
-- Checkout `gh-pages` branch, and fetch changes from other woring branch
+2. Checkout `gh-pages` branch, and fetch changes from other woring branch
-- Build and publish to Github Pages
+3. Build and publish to Github Pages
-..* This will allow for an up to date working branch, and a publishing branch which only contains the compiled and built files
+...This will allow for an up to date working branch, and a publishing branch which only contains the compiled and built files for the web

 ## Build